mnikpay/locus-annotator/README.md

 The entire package with input files/exectubales can be obtained from the following link: https://filr.ottawaheart.ca/ssf/s/readFile/share/2454/2372143190551438567/publicLink/locus_annotator.zip

+then access it as:
+unzip locus_annotator.zip
+chmod -R 700 ./locus_annotator
+cd ./locus_annotator

 A number of QTL files can be obtained from the following links: https://filr.ottawaheart.ca/ssf/s/readFile/share/1438/6705413317368203034/publicLink/QTL_data.zip